 - Driving steady traffic to your website – Related to social sharing is the potential for evergreen content to drive traffic to your website, especially if the content contains popular keywords that trend well over time.

-Given the advantages of evergreen content, it’s definitely a worthwhile endeavor to create these assets.
-Having great, engaging content is good, but great, engaging content that stays relevant for a long time is a better return on investment.
+Given the advantages of evergreen content, it’s definitely worthwhile to create and promote these assets.
+Having great, engaging content is good, but great, engaging content that stays relevant for a long time is a better ROI.